AntoineZen/DFS/analysis.rst

 | **MTBF**           | **168 Year**|
 +--------------------+-------------+

 So the whole circuit have 681 FIT, this is equivalent to a MTBF of 1468230 hours which is approximative 168 years.

-**Note**** that this calculation does not take into account the reliability of the bare PCB and the connections (solders).
-This is because those data were unknown.
+**Note** that this calculation does not take into account the reliability of the bare PCB and the connections (solders), because those data were missing in the given task.

 Using the exponential law, we can compute the following relations: